 - It's not just Fate's reaction.
 Chrono also looks on with awe at the sheer scale of it.
 Combined with the music, it feels more like an act of god (or a devil) than an attack.

 - No love for Arf?
-Even if she was beaten, her rampage against Precia to call on her for mistreating Fate is nothing short of awesome, the fury on her face, the heartwarming and courageous speech she gives to Precia about Fate's feelings, all while breaking into her magical shields in a way that would make the EVA-01 proud.
+Even if she was beaten, her rampage against Precia to call on her for mistreating Fate is nothing short of awesome, the fury on her face, the Heartwarming and courageous speech she gives to Precia about Fate's feelings, all while breaking into her magical shields in a way that would make the EVA-01 proud.
+The original series version of this scene, on this troper's eyes, transformed Arf instantly from an arrogant beast who attempted to eat Nanoha into the most sympathetic antagonist of the season.

 - Precia Testarossa deserves mention here.
 Seeing that she was sitting calmly when an entire group of TSAB soldiers barged into her room to arrest her.
 When the others saw the capsule where Alicia's body was placed, out comes Precia from behind and throws the first guy she gets her hands on around before frying everyone present with a thunder spell, at that moment we are shown the room where Precia was sitting and the soldiers that were supposed to capture her were all unconscious.